Showing posts with label YouTube. Show all posts

 I finished reading Cheryl Strayed's book Wild a few weeks back and have been meaning to write about it, a review.
 As often happens, other things got in the way, so I thought it was about time that I did that review, because it is a good book.

 Wild is a memoir that describes her adventure as she hikes the Pacific Crest Trail.
-The book is subtitled From Lost to Found and starts off by giving us some of her background history.
+The book is subtitled, From Lost to Found and starts off by giving us her background history.
 The author is very open about her own flaws, her failed marriage, drug use and relationship with her family, especially her parents.
 Her mother died young of cancer, a battle that did not last very long.
 Her mother's death had a big impact on her life.
-Strayed embarked on what becomes a journey of self discovery.

-It has been a long time since I read a book that started with a prologue, and Wild has a very good one that achieves its objective, which is to get you to read on.
 Strayed tells the story of when she loses one of her boots over a cliff edge.
-Now, barefoot walking is a thing, but out in the wilderness, in the middle of nowhere, with stones, sharp rocks, rugged terrain, you are left wondering, what is she going to do now?
-No spoilers, you will have to read the book!
+Now, barefoot walking is a thing, but out in the wilderness, in the middle of nowhere, miles from any help?
+With stones, sharp rocks, rugged terrain, you are left wondering, what is she going to do now?

 Tuesday, October 10, 2023